bhidalab/BaHo_pyRevit_Extension/README.md

 # BaHo_pyRevit_Extension

 ## About
-Basler & Hofmann pyRevit addon running on top of [pyRevit](http://gitlab.ideas.baho.ch/bim/revit/pyrevit/pyrevit) Contains the reimplementation of the C# addon "Plan 4.0".
+Basler & Hofmann pyRevit addon running on top of [pyRevit](http://gitlab.ideas.baho.ch/bim/revit/pyrevit/pyrevit) 4.8.14 Contains the partial reimplementation of C# addon "Plan 4.0".

 ## Dependencies
 Tested on and written for